What is the Rural Health Outreach Fund?

-The aim of the Rural Health Outreach Fund is to improve health outcomes for people living in regional, rural and remote locations by supporting the delivery of outreach health activities.
+The Rural Health Outreach Fund is a grant opportunity that aims to improve health outcomes for people living in regional, rural and remote locations by supporting the delivery of outreach health activities.

-The Rural Health Outreach Fund objectives are to:
+The objectives of the Rural Health Outreach Fund are to:

 - provide both public and private outreach health services that address prioritised community needs;